Manifesto: Convergence as a Path

 Convergence as a path to conflict resolution and peace: Pax.ngo’s mission

 Disbelieving and rejecting the narrative of war or violence, instead promoting the potential of building trust, Pax.ngo is an initiative to stimulate cultural convergence.
-Its main mission is to support humanitarian projects in conflict situations.
-Pax.ngo does so by mediating in the offering of direct aid or by contributing to capacity building in situations where there is/has been unbridgeable disagreement between donors and beneficiaries, or between conflicting parties.
+Its main mission is to strengthen understanding and support humanitarian projects in conflict situations.
+Pax.ngo does so by contributing to capacity building or by mediating in the offering of direct aid in situations where there is/has been unbridgeable disagreement between conflicting parties, or by donors and beneficiaries.
 It hereby always uses a fully neutral, non-political, approach.

 Pax.ngo’s only restriction to provide assistance is that the supplied aid is contributing to convergence and is not misused for a divergent goal of an individual stakeholder.
 Pax.ngo’s initiative is based on the principle that convergence-based assistance can be applied regardless of any past or ongoing dispute because of its intrinsic nature of increasing understanding between people.
 This universal approach tries to breach non-communication and reinstate dialog, targeting to reduce tension.